-SUPPLIER has has not filed all required compliance reports and Representations indicting submission of required compliance reports, signed by proposed subcontractors, will be obtained before subcontract awards.
+SUPPLIER has has not filed all required compliance reports and Representations indicating submission of required compliance reports, signed by proposed subcontractors, will be obtained before subcontract awards.

 10. CERTIFICATION OF AFFIRMATIVE ACTION PROGRAM (52.222.25 – April 1984) - For orders over $10,000